cauvmou/tokio-quiche/README.md

 - [x] QuicSocket for client use.
 - [x] Boringssl key generation (Can be disabled by disabling the default features).
 - [ ] Http3 support.
-- [ ] Swappable backend (quiche & quinn) for boringssl and openssl support.
-- [ ] Unified config for both implementations.

 ## Examples